ysbsisu4632/Udacity_FEND_TravelApp/README.md

 #  Udacity Front End Development Nonodegree Capstone: My Custom Travel App

-My custom travel app helps you plan your trips.
+My custom travel app can helps you plan your trips.
 Simply enter the desired trip location &amp; date; My Custom Travel App will display the current weather or weather forecast depending on the trip date and an image of the location using information obtained from external APIs.

-## Table of Contents
+## Table of Contents in the repo

 1. [About the Project](#about-the-project)
 2. [API(s) Used](#apis(s)-used)